National High Speed Rail Corporation Limited

-The National High Speed Rail Corporation Limited (NHSRCL) was incorporated in 2016 to manage high-speed rail corridors in India.
+The National High Speed Rail Corporation Limited (NHSRCL) is the national public sector undertaking incorporated in 2016 to manage high-speed rail corridors in India.
 It is a wholly owned subsidiary of Indian Railways, the Ministry of Railways and the Government of India.

-NHSRCL was formed under the Companies Act, 2013.
+NHSRCL was formed under the Companies Act.
 The objective of this body is the development and implementation of high-speed rail projects in India.
 The corporation is a 'special purpose vehicle' (SPV) in the joint sector with equity participation of the Ministry of Railways, Government of India and two State Governments – Gujarat and Maharashtra.

 E5 Series train set as Tohuku Shinkansen at Tokyo Station.